Natural, artificial and synthetic fibres:

 71.1 million tons (57.2% of the total 124 million rounds of fiber produced)

 The most widely produced textile fiber.
-It can take various forms depending on its final use.
-In the textile variant it is called PET (polyethylene terephthalate)
+It can take various forms depending on its end use.
+In its textile form, it is called PET (polyethylene terephthalate).

 Historical notes